Mitigating N2O emission from wastewater treatment processes

 Biography

-I am a computational and data scientist, working on digital technologies for chemical engineering applications.
+I am a computational and data scientist, working on AI and digital technologies for cross-disciplinary engineering applications.
 These include computer modelling of chemical processes using multiscale mechanisms and machine learning, as well as model-based chemical product design and process optimisation.
 Hence my work can be broadly viewed as 'Digital Chemical Engineering'.

 Research themes